View All 1874 Trade Dollar

 Description

 The 1874 Trade Dollar is a dollar produced at the Philadelphia Mint as part of the Trade Dollars 1873-1885 series.
-Total mintage reached 987,100.
-The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind, while the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
-Designed by William Barber.
+With a mintage of 987,100, this is a scarce issue — the lowest mintage among 4 mint variants, representing only 12% of total production.
+The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind and the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
+Production ramped up across Philadelphia, Carson City, and San Francisco as the Trade Dollar gained traction in Pacific trade routes.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $243 to $3.0K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 27.2 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7034.
-The Trade Dollar was created specifically for commerce with Asia, designed to compete with the Mexican peso in the silver markets of China and Japan.
-Proof-only dates from 1879-1885 include the legendary 1884 and 1885 Trade Dollars, known only in proof.
-The 1878-CC is scarce.
-Chopmarked examples (bearing Asian merchants' stamps) are collected as a separate specialty.

 External References